NRC Program — Updated June 2026

 Budget 2025 reinforced the SR&ED modernization (expenditure limit doubled from $3M to $6M, enhanced rate credit ceiling raised to $2.1M annually) and signaled continued investment in NRC's innovation mandate.
 The net effect for IRAP stackers: your SR&ED claim on the co-investment portion now recovers more, making the IRAP + SR&ED combination even more valuable than it was pre-Budget 2025.

-Aggregating Core ($414M), SDTC absorption (~$98M), DI Assist ($244.2M announced), and AI Assist annualized (~$20M/yr) puts the IRAP family's total annual reach above $700M when fully operational.
-This is roughly double the 2022 baseline.
+Between the SDTC clean-technology mandate (June 2024) and the $244.2 million DI Assist commitment announced in January 2026, the IRAP family's total funding capacity has expanded materially beyond the roughly $393 million in direct contributions IRAP provided to SMEs in 2024-25.
 Pipeline capacity is the broadest it has ever been — if you were declined in earlier years on budget-constraint reasoning, re-engaging your ITA in 2026 is worth the phone call.

 Frequently Asked Questions About IRAP